- Submittal Process

 Senate Scholarly Activities Committee (SSAC)

-- Friday, October 12, 2012: Research/Creative Activity or Publication Grants
+- Friday, October 7, 2016: Research/Creative Activity & Publication Grants

-- Friday, February 15, 2013: Research/Creative Activity or Publication Grants and New Faculty Scholar Awards
+- Friday, February 10, 2017: Research/Creative Activity, Publication Grants, and New Faculty Scholar Awards

 The SSAC stimulates and encourages scholarly activities and develops relevant institutional policies.